yuxineverforever/Relational-Algebra-Auto-Differentiation/README.md

 ```

 ## Acknowledgements

-This repo is built upon the previous work [PlinyCompute](https://arxiv.org/abs/1711.05573).
-Thanks to the authors for their great work!
+This repo is built upon the previous work [PlinyCompute](https://arxiv.org/abs/1711.05573) and [AutoDiff](https://github.com/autodiff/autodiff).
+Thanks for their wonderful works.